Known For Acting

 Birthday 1963-03-18 (57 years old)

-Vanessa Lynn Williams (born March 18, 1963) is an American pop-R&B recording artist, producer, dancer, model and actress.
-In 1983, she became the first woman of African-American descent to be crowned Miss America, but a scandal caused her to relinquish her title early.
+An American pop-R&B recording artist, producer, dancer, model, and actress.
+In 1983, she became the first woman of African-American descent to be crowned Miss America, but a scandal involving nude photographs caused her to relinquish her title early.
 Williams rebounded by launching a career as an entertainer, earning Grammy, Emmy, and Tony Award nominations.

-Williams's first acting role was as the star of the feature film Eraser in 1996.
+Williams's first major movie role was as the star of the feature film Eraser in 1996.
 She also starred in the movies Soul Food, Dance with Me, The Adventures of Elmo in Grouchland, Shaft and Johnson Family Vacation.

 From 2006 to 2010 she played the role of self-absorbed diva and former supermodel Wilhelmina Slater in the ABC comedy series Ugly Betty.
 In 2009, Williams released her eighth studio album, The Real Thing.
 In 2010 she joined the ensemble cast of the series Desperate Housewives as spoiled rich woman Renee Perry.